Sign up to our mailing list and be the first to know about coming events and important information.

 Safely and predictably:

 Graduates will demonstrate ability to make high level and independent judgements in a range of technical functions in a range of contexts including addressing presenting orthodontic complaints, identifying and addressing potential orthodontic issues in children versus adults and dealing with relapses and concerns.
+As professionals, graduates are also responsible for research and ongoing maintenance of their own knowledge in their field.

 Graduates are required to plan and implement treatments using emerging, digital methods, and selection of the right customised appliances as addressed in units, Evaluate and use digital technologies for orthodontic treatments and Commence and monitor digital orthodontic treatments.